 With neck pain, you can have a stiff neck which makes it difficult to turn your head.
 Or you can have a sharp/stabbing pain in one spot.
 Does your neck feel sore or tender?
 Is the neck pain interfering with your ability to get a good night’s sleep?

 A chiropractor is often the first person a neck pain sufferer thinks to call, with good reason.
-Chiropractors like Dr. Barker have a keen sense of what’s going on underneath the skin as it relates to the spine.
-Chiropractors are in the business of moving things around, manually, so that the body can heal itself of pains– in the neck, the back, etc. For an appointment to see Dr. Barker about your current neck pain, please call 863-940-3444.
+Chiropractors like Dr. Justin Bergin have a keen sense of what’s going on underneath the skin as it relates to the spine.
+Chiropractors are in the business of moving things around, manually, so that the body can heal itself of pains– in the neck, the back, etc. For an appointment to see Dr. Justin Bergin about your current neck pain, please call 863-940-3444.